pwgen/alignak-packaging/manpages/sources/alignak-scheduler.rst

 Alignak scheduler daemon.

 The **alignak-scheduler** manages the dispatching of checks and actions sent to alignak-reactionner and alignak-poller based on configuration sent to it by alignak-arbiter.

 OPTIONS
 =======

-  -c INI-CONFIG-FILE, --config=INI-CONFIG-FILE  Config file -d, --daemon                                  Run in daemon mode -r, --replace                                 Replace previous running scheduler -h, --help                                    Show this help message --version                                     Show program's version number --debugfile=DEBUGFILE                         Enable debug logging to *DEBUGFILE* -p PROFILE, --profile=PROFILE                 Dump a profile file.
-Need the python cProfile librairy
+  -c INI-CONFIG-FILE, --config=INI-CONFIG-FILE  Daemon configuration file -d, --daemon                                  Run in daemon mode -r, --replace                                 Replace previous running arbiter -h, --help                                    Show this help message --debugfile=DEBUGFILE                         Enable debug logging to *DEBUGFILE*